chrisemezue/Igbo-Speech-Dataset/README.md

 ```
 This gave me the `wiki.ig.all.txt` file attached in this repo.

-8. At this point, I proceeded to generate the `ig.toml` file by adapting from one of the languages in the pull requests (don't remember which).
+8. At this point, I proceeded to generate the `ig.toml` file by adapting from one of the languages in the existing pull requests (don't remember which).

 9. Then I used the cvtools scripts to generate a list of the word frequency:
 ```